JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/Docs/jsopx.AngularCore/Master/README.md

 ## Overview

 The `JsopX.AngularCore` **JSopX™ Angular Core Open Project EXperience**  is a demonstration project showcasing how to build a web application using Angular and ASP.NET Core Web API, while anticipating it becoming part of a unified enterprise solution.

 It highlights the integration of Angular for the client-side with ASP.NET Core for the server-side, providing a comprehensive example of a modern web application stack.
-More importantly, it's primary use-case in the JSopX™ Enterprise-Level Application is to simulate an ["Existing" Client-side Apps Example](https://github.com/JasonSilvestri/JSopX.BridgeTooFar/blob/master/JSopX.BridgeTooFar/Docs/JSopX/Master/Introduction/JSopxProjectsFamilies.md#5-client-side-existing-apps-examples), with its own Web API, and its own existing standards.
+More importantly, its primary use case in the JSopX™ Enterprise-Level Application is to simulate an ["Existing" Client-side Apps Example](https://github.com/JasonSilvestri/JSopX.BridgeTooFar/blob/master/JSopX.BridgeTooFar/Docs/JSopX/Master/Introduction/JSopxProjectsFamilies.md#5-client-side-existing-apps-examples), with its own Web API, and its own existing standards.

-The end goal is seamlessly incorporating it into our collective enterprise suite, adopting its new parent's Web API, Assets, Standards, etc.
+The end goal is seamlessly incorporating it into our collective enterprise suite, adopting its new parent's Web API, assets, standards, etc.

 ![JSopX™ Angular Core Open Project EXperience](https://github.com/JasonSilvestri/JSopX.BridgeTooFar/blob/master/JSopX.BridgeTooFar/doc-assets/documentation/jsopx-angular-core/p1/v1/JSopX-Angular-Core-Splash.PNG)